Hmohammed2/Geocoding_API/README.md

 }
 ```

-Pricing and Licensing
+## Pricing and Licensing
 SimpleGeoAPI operates under the Custom API License Version 1.0.
 Key highlights include:

-Free Tier: Use the API for non-commercial purposes with limited features.
+- **Free Tier**: Use the API for non-commercial purposes with limited features.
-Commercial Use: Paid plans are required for revenue-generating applications or higher usage limits.
+- **Commercial Use**: Paid plans are required for revenue-generating applications or higher usage limits.
 For more details, refer to the License section below.

-License
+## License
-Custom API License Version 1.0
+### Custom API License Version 1.0
 By using the SimpleGeoAPI, you agree to the following:

-Free Tier:
+### 1. Free Tier:

-Access basic features with limited usage.
+- Access basic features with limited usage.
-Only non-commercial applications are allowed.
+- Only non-commercial applications are allowed.

-Commercial Use:
+### 2. Commercial Use:

-Paid plans are required for commercial or revenue-generating applications.
+- Paid plans are required for commercial or revenue-generating applications.
-Exceeding free tier limits or accessing advanced features requires a subscription.
+- Exceeding free tier limits or accessing advanced features requires a subscription.

-Prohibitions:
+### 3. Prohibitions:

-No illegal or harmful use.
+- No illegal or harmful use.
-No sublicensing, resale, or modification of the API.
+- No sublicensing, resale, or modification of the API.

-Termination:
+### 4. Termination:

-Licensor reserves the right to terminate access for violations.
+- Licensor reserves the right to terminate access for violations.

-Disclaimer:
+### 5. Disclaimer:

-The API is provided "as is," with no guarantees of uninterrupted service or accuracy.
+- The API is provided "as is," with no guarantees of uninterrupted service or accuracy.

 For a detailed view of the license, refer to the LICENSE file in this repository or contact us:

-Email: harambee_developers@hotmail.com
+- **Email**: harambee_developers@hotmail.com
-Phone: +254 790 821 358
+- **Phone**: +44 790 821 358

-Contributing
+## Contributing
 Contributions are welcome!
 To contribute:

 Fork the repository.